-The Benjamin Fox Orthopedic Research Award Award Details The CHOP Benjamin Fox Orthopedic Research Scholar Award promotes clinical research by giving extraordinary medical students the opportunity to investigate pertinent topics in clinical orthopedic research at The Children's Hospital of Philadelphia.
-While there are several funded year-out programs for medical school students to conduct research, this award is unique because it is specifically designed for students who are interested in pursuing a career in academic Orthopedic Surgery.
-The Ben Fox Program focuses on giving the medical student clinical research opportunities, advanced orthopedic skills through weekly clinical exposure, and mentoring for residency applications and beyond.
+The Benjamin Fox Orthopedic Research Award Award Details The CHOP Benjamin Fox Orthopedic Research Scholar Award is a nationally renown year-out program that offers 3 extraordinary medical students the opportunity to perform clinical orthopedic research with abundant resources (national databases, many CRC helpers, our own statistician) and with the national thought-leaders at The Children's Hospital of Philadelphia.
+While there are several funded year-out programs for medical school student research, this award is unique because it is specifically designed for students who are interested in pursuing a career in academic Orthopedic Surgery, and it combines productive research with weekly clinical training, academic conference/journal clubs and life-long mentoring.
+When Ben Fox Fellows complete the program, they have many publications, are confident in clinic, have lifelong friends and mentors determined to help them succeed-in their residency applications, training, practice, and life.
 Division of Orthopedic Surgery at The Children's Hospital of Philadelphia The Children's Hospital of Philadelphia is internationally recognized for its pioneering work in pediatric orthopedic patient care, education, and basic and clinical research.
 CHOP's Orthopedic Surgery at CHOP was again voted the top pediatric orthopedic programs in the nation by U.S.News & World Report.
 CHOP orthopedic surgeons are leaders in their fields - pioneering clinical innovations, writing textbooks, chairing courses and leading regional, national and international organizations in orthopedics.
-We have 29 attending physicians, each with different subspecialties in pediatric orthopedics.
-Eligibility Applicants should be completing their third year of medical school--we only take students between 3rd and 4th years.
-Step 1 score will be an application advantage.
+We have 29 attending physicians, each with different subspecialties in pediatric orthopedics Eligibility Applicants should be completing their third year of medical school--we only take students between 3rd and 4th years.
 The student must be in good academic standing and have an interest in pursuing a career in Orthopedic Surgery.
 The successful applicant will be responsible, motivated, intellectually curious and independent.
-Award Stipend and Benefits The recipient of this award will receive a \$35,000 stipend to cover living expenses for the year, as well as \$5,000 travel expenses for national presentations.
+Award Stipend and Benefits The recipient of this award will receive a \$40,000 stipend to cover living expenses for the year, as well as \$5,000 travel expenses for national presentations.
 How to Apply Eligible students can apply by visiting the CHOP Orthopedic website.
 After clicking on the link, please go to the section entitled "Professional Resources for Orthopedics".
 Under "Other educational programs" the link to the Benjamin Fox Orthopedic Research Scholar Award can be found.
 Detailed directions for submission can be found on the application.
-The deadline for the application is December 1st, 2021.
+The deadline for the application is November 15th, 2023.
 We recommend submitting an application as soon as possible.
-If you have any questions, contact Divya Talwar at talward@email.chop.edu and Carol Kenny at kennyc@email.chop.edu

-The Ben Fox Fellowship Experience
+0 × If you have any questions, contact Divya Talwar at talward@email.chop.edu The Ben Fox Fellowship Experience

 "The Ben Fox Fellowship is an incredible experience for an uncountable number of reasons.
 It offers not only an unmatched research experience, but also exposure to a vast array of pediatric orthopaedics.
 I truly feel that the mentorship and friendship I received during my time at CHOP will continue to shape my future for years to come.
 Without a doubt, the Ben Fox Fellowship was the defining experience of my time in medical school."
-Brendan Striano (BFF 2016-2017) Orthopaedic Surgery Resident, Harvard Medical School
+Brendan Striano (BFF 2016-2017) Orthopaedic Surgery Clinical Fellow, Harvard Medical School

 The Benjamin Fox Orthopaedic Research Fellowship was the most formative experience of my medical school career.
 The dedication of the faculty mentors to their research fellows, during the fellowship year and beyond, is unparalleled, and the opportunity to spend an entire year immersed in all aspects of orthopaedics with these worldrenowned surgeons and researchers was invaluable both to my education and to furthering my future career as an orthopaedic surgeon.
-Chrissy Goodbody (BFF 2013-2014) Resident Graduate, Hospital for Special Surgery
+Chrissy Goodbody (BFF 2013-2014) Attending Surgeon, Children's Hospital of Philadelphia